matthewfranglen/category-set-graph/README.md

 Every set has a morphism to every other set (except that there are no morphisms to the empty set).
 The representation of the morphisms on wikipedia is {f, from, to}

+## What is the minimal mapping

+The minimal mapping that a function can provide is a value in category X to no value in category Set.

 ## Definitions

 https://en.wikipedia.org/wiki/Category_of_sets